Luigi Pieroni

-Luigi Pieroni (born 8 September 1980) is a former Belgian professional football, who played as a forward, and current assistant manager of Raja CA.
+Luigi Pieroni (born 8 September 1980) is a Belgian football manager and former player who is assistant manager of Raja CA. A forward, he played in Belgium and France.
+At international level, he represented the Belgium national team.

 Playing career

 Pieroni was born in Liège, Belgium.
 He finished the 2003–04 Belgian First Division season as topscorer with 28 goals while he was playing for R.E.
 Mouscron.
 He previously played with R.F.C.
 Liégeois, Auxerre and was loaned out to Lens and Anderlecht while he was under contract with the FC Nantes.
 In 2008, he signed with Valenciennes and in 2010 he returned to Belgium, where he signed with K.A.A.
 Gent.
 After a two-year stint with Standard Liège, he signed a contract with French Ligue 2 club AC Arles-Avignon on 19 July 2011.
 His playing career came to a halt in the end of the 2012–13 season when he retired at the age of 32 due to a long time Phlebitis.